confluentinc/event-streaming-patterns/docs/event/data-contract.md

 # Data Contract

-An [Event Processing Application](../event-processing/event-processing-application.md) can send an [Event](../event/event.md) to another [Event Processing Application](../event-processing/event-processing-application.md).
-It's essential that the communicating [Event Processing Applications](..event-processing/event-processing-application.md) can understand how to process these shared [Events](../event/event.md).
+An [Event Processing Application](../event-processing/event-processing-application.md) can send an [Event](../event/event.md) to another Event Processing Application.
+It's essential that the communicating applications can understand how to process these shared [Events](../event/event.md).

 ## Problem